-In keeping with its traditional guest for academic excellence, Centenary College has instituted a special program for gifted students who are dedicated scholars.
+In keeping with its traditional quest for academic excellence, Centenary College has instituted a special program for gifted students who are dedicated scholars.
 These students will be groomed for such awards as Rhodes, Rotary, and Fulbright Scholarships, and for prestigious graduate school fellowships.
 Those interested in this program may select specific faculty members as their mentors and, if approved, will work as protégés and junior colleagues on special scholarly and professional projects.
-Further information is available through the Dean of the College.
+Further information is available through the Provost and Dean of the College.

-In keeping with its aim to provide breadth as well as depth in the student's academic experience, Centenary offers a variety of offcampus, exchange, travel, and field study programs.
-Additional information on any of the following may be obtained from the Provost of the College.
+In keeping with its aim to provide breadth as well as depth in the student's academic experience, Centenary offers a variety of off-campus, exchange, travel, and field study programs.
+Additional information on any of the following may be obtained from the Provost and Dean of the College.